isa-group/QACO_SDK/README.md

    - Checks graph nodes for at least one `START` and one `END`.
    - Verifies that constraints’ features exist in the CWS and that local constraints do not mix `value` and `outputFeature` incorrectly.

-3. **Solvers**:
+3. **Engines**:
    - `QACOEngineInterface` is an interface defining two main methods: `solve(QACOProblem)` and `bindingSpace(CompositeWebService)`.
    - `AbstractQACOEngine` provides a **default validation** mechanism for input and output.
    - You can extend it with custom algorithms (e.g., metaheuristics, exact solvers).

 4. **Bindings**:
-   - The output of a solver is a list of `Binding` objects, each containing `BindingMapping` records that map tasks to candidate services.
+   - The output of the engine is a list of `Binding` objects, each containing `BindingMapping` records that map tasks to candidate services.
    - A `BindingSpace` can be generated to list all possible or feasible bindings.

 ---